nas5w/random-word-slugs/README.md

 // "elegant-green-coat"
 ```

 The `generateSlug` function takes up to two arguments.
-The first argument is the `numberOfWords` in the slug (defaulting to three) and the secon argument is the package `options`.
+The first argument is the `numberOfWords` in the slug (defaulting to three) and the second argument is the package `options`.
 The following example makes use of both parameters and provides an option to title-case the output:

 ```javascript
 const slug = generateSlug(4, { format: "title" });